Geodesic manifolds with a transitive subset of smooth biLipschitz maps

-Given a point $p\in N$, we want to construct a $d$-rectifiable curve $\sigma$ that ends close to $p$, whose $d$-length is close to the $CC$-distance of $p$ from $0$.
-To do this, we will use the curves of the family $\Gamma$ defined in Lemma \ref{Gamma}.
-For any $v\in\Delta$ we got a pre-chosen curve $\gamma_v\in\Gamma$ such that $\dot\gamma_v(0)=v$, and these curves have a common bound for the speed (\ref{bounded speed}) and for the distance from the linear approximation (\ref{omega Gamma}).
+Given a point $p\in N$, we want to construct a $d$-rectifiable curve $\sigma$ that starts at $0$ and ends arbitrarily close to $p$, whose $d$-length is close to the $CC$-distance of $p$ from $0$.
+This will be enough since the metric $d$ gives the standard topology.
+To construct such a curve, we will use the curves of the family $\Gamma$ defined in Lemma \ref{Gamma}.
+For any $v\in\Delta$ there is a pre-chosen curve $\gamma_v\in\Gamma$ such that $\dot\gamma_v(0)=v$, and these curves have a common bound for the speed (\ref{bounded speed}) and for the distance from the linear approximation (\ref{omega Gamma}).